Faiqa-batool/Object-Oriented-Programming/README.md

 It has the implementation of how an array of objects is used instead of multiple sigle objects.

 ### 6. Static Data Members and Methods
+It has the implementation of how static data members declared and used and how static methods are created and used.